PriNova/nebulaflow/future-enhancements.md

 - Why: Improves type safety, removes duplication, and polishes interaction edge cases without increasing complexity.
 - Priority: P2 (polish/typing)

+### Accumulator Node – Text Editing Follow-ups

+- Goal: Tighten typing, accessibility, and edge-case behavior for the new Accumulator text editing flow while keeping current UX and contracts.
+- What:
+  - Introduce a shared `EditEventDetail` type (and `WindowEventMap` entry) for the `nebula-edit-node` payload and reuse it across `useEditNode` and all node components (Accumulator, Text, LLM, CLI, Variable) to eliminate `any` in `dispatchEditEvent` and strengthen compile-time guarantees.
+  - Align Accumulator canvas accessibility with the Text node by adding `role`, `tabIndex`, and a keyboard-accessible trigger for editing (e.g., Enter/Space on a focused content area), so double‑click editing is discoverable without a mouse.
+  - Consider initializing the Accumulator sidebar modal draft from the textarea’s current value (or ensuring `onUpdate` is always synchronous locally) to avoid the rare stale-value case when users double‑click immediately after typing.
+  - Clean up the "Input Text" label/id pairing in [AccumulatorProperties.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/properties/AccumulatorProperties.tsx) so `htmlFor` and the textarea `id` match, improving a11y and aligning with the rest of the sidebar.
+- Why: Brings the new Accumulator editing path up to the same type-safety and a11y bar as existing nodes, and addresses minor edge cases called out in review without altering the current behavior.

 ### Webview Feature Slices & Aliases – Follow-ups

 - Goal: Small polish items to keep imports and aliases consistent and ergonomic.